dodie/scott/readme.md

 Notice that even **without sophisticated** assertions the required information is present in the test report.

-For every failing test Scott reports the
+For every failing test, Scott reports the
 - assignments to **local variables**,
 - **changes** made to objects referenced by local variables and fields,
 - **input parameters** and